rtrwalker/geotecha/README.rst

 Writen by Dr Rohan Walker

-*geotecha* is a a GPLv3_-licensed Python package for geotechncial engineering.
+*geotecha* is a a GPLv3_-licensed Python package for geotechnical engineering.

 Many components of *geotecha* derive from geotechnical research